CprimeLearningLabs/terraform-gcp-intro/labs/lab-3.4-Secure_Password/lab3.4-secure_password.md

-# Secure Password
+GCP# Secure Password

 Lab Objective:
-- Create a random password and store it in AWS parameter store
+- Create a random password and store it in GCP parameter store
 - Update database resource to use secured password

 ## Preparation